Chatting & emoting

 To tell what your character does or feels, you need to use an emote.
 An emote is a simple command consisting of a / symbol, followed immediately by a verb and, optionally, a descriptive phrase.
 Type an emote describing your character’s actions or feelings on the input line, then submit it by pressing Enter or clicking .

 Alice opens the window.

-You can refer to the persona or pet you are emoting as using first-person pronouns: “I,” “me,” “my,” “mine,” and “myself.”
-Imagine you’re describing what your persona or pet does from their own perspective, but leaving off the word “I” at the beginning of the sentence.
+You can refer to the character you are emoting as using first-person pronouns: “I,” “me,” “my,” “mine,” and “myself.”
+Imagine you’re describing what your character does from their own perspective, but leaving off the word “I” at the beginning of the sentence.

 /look at myself in the mirror

 Alice looks at herself in the mirror.

 Alice shuts the door behind her.